 Baseline and Benchmark Testing using LoadView

-LoadView is a cloud-based performance testing tool that allows you to create virtually any test scenario with its point and click EveryStep Web Recorder.
-It uses real browsers, devices, and multiple geo-locations to simulate the most realistic performance testing environments.
+LoadView is a cloud-based performance testing tool that allows you to create virtually any test scenario with the point and click EveryStep Web Recorder scripting tool.
+The LoadView platform offers real browser-based testing, simulates popular desktop/mobile devices, and a multitude of geo-locations to simulate the most realistic performance testing environments.

 For baseline/benchmark testing, you can set up your performance tests on LoadView in no time and utilize its load curve features to adjust the website/application load according to your requirements.
 Load curves are very useful to fine-tune the baseline and benchmark metrics.
 LoadView will then execute your tests and generate a detailed report with all the metrics you require to compare your results.
 LoadView performance reports contain out-of-the-box insights and easy to understand results.
 These performance reports can be saved for future comparison, and a baseline can be defined for repetitive comparison.